bfuchs18/R01_Marketing/docs/DataManual.md

 ### Child Visit Protocol 2

 The second visit takes place in Chandlee Laboratory.
 Upon arrival, the children rate their [fullness](#fullness) to ensure they are in a neutral state prior to completing the (functional magnetic resonance imaging (fMRI) paradigm)[#].
 If they rate their fullness below 25%, they are given a snack and then rate their fullness again.
 This is repeated one more time if fullness remains below 25% (i.e., maximum of 2 snacks administered).
-Then, children complete a practice run and 2 behavioral runs of the [SST ('Plate Sorting Game')](#functional---stop-signal-task-plate-sorting-game) before heading to SLEIC's MRI suite.
+Then, children complete a practice run and 2 behavioral runs of the [Stop Signal Task)](#functional---stop-signal-task-plate-sorting-game) before heading to SLEIC's MRI suite.
 In the MRI suite, children complete a [mock fMRI scan](#mock-scan-protocol) and then rate their [fullness](#fullness) and [state anxiety](#) before entering the MRI for the [fMRI Protocol](#functional-magnetic-resonance-imaging).
 After the scan, children rate [state anxiety](#) again and are provided a snack (small pizza, bag of chips, apple juice; intake not measured).
 Lastely, chidren complete the [post-fMRI behavioral assessment](#post-scan-fmri-behavioral-assessment).
 Parents complete questionnaires on REDCap.

 Child Measures:
 * [State Anxiety Ratings (CAMS)](#state-anxiety-ratings-cams)